Cheshire East libraries health and wellbeing offer

 Mood boosting books

-Reading well mood boosting books is a national promotion of uplifting titles, including novels, poetry and non-fiction.
+Reading Well mood boosting books is a national promotion of uplifting titles, including novels, poetry and non-fiction.
 The books have been recommended by readers and reading groups.
-There are lists for adults and lists chosen by older people and by young people.

 Thank you for your feedback.